santiagopemo/holbertonschool-low_level_programming/README.md

 # Low Level Programming & Algorithms

 ## Introduction
-This repository contains all the project tasks of Holberton School low level programing program, most fo them are written in C programing lenguage.
+This repository contains all the project tasks of Holberton School low level programing program, most of them where written in C programing lenguage.

 ## Table of Contents :book:
 * [About](#About)